The story

 Then he built it for other chairs in his chapter.

 The President wanted to see across the calendar.
-The SAP Chair wanted partners visible to the board.
-The Engagement Chair didn't want to schedule a navigator mixer the same week as a speaker.
+The partnerships chair wanted partners visible to the board.
+The engagement chair didn't want to schedule a new-member mixer the same week as a speaker.
 The Executive Director wanted chapter-wide budget visibility.
 One chair's tool became the whole board's operating system.

 04